 Ceasefire creates new opportunities

-between coalition forces and the Houthis has been in operation since April 10, reducing fighting along most frontlines between coalition and Houthi fighters and prepared the ground for UN-sponsored peace talks that began in Kuwait last week.
+A ceasefire between coalition forces and the Houthis has been in operation since April 10, reducing fighting along most frontlines between coalition and Houthi fighters and prepared the ground for UN-sponsored peace talks that began in Kuwait last week.
 It also opened the way for the latest attack by Yemeni government forces.

 Saudi Arabia fears that a rebel victory would give its regional rival, Shiite Iran, a strategic foothold on the Arabian Peninsula.